a-sit-plus/signum/docs/docs/indispensable-asn1.md

 `Asn1Element` and its subclasses come with the lazily-evaluated property `derEncoded` which produces a `ByteArray` conforming to DER.

 #### Low-Level
-Low-level encoding functions come in two flavours: On the one hand, functions to produce correctly tagged ASN.1 primitives exist.
+Low-level encoding functions come in two flavours:
+On the one hand, functions exist to produce correctly tagged ASN.1 primitives exist, including tag, length, and the encoded value.
-These essentially delegate to the other kind of low-level encoding function, producing the content bytes of an `Asn1Primitive`.
+On the other hand, there are functions responsible for producing only the content bytes of an `Asn1Primitive`.
+The first kind of functions rely on this second kind to encode values.
 Both kind of encoding functions follow a simple naming convention:

 * `encodeToAsn1Primitive()` produces an ASN.1 primitive corresponding to the input.